What Is a Sound Engineering Technician's Earning Potential?

 - Connecticut: $78,680

 Salaries by Experience

 Once the years of experience and quality of work increase in an applicant, sound engineering technicians are likely to be hired as supervisory technicians or chief engineers.
 Larger companies expect two or more years of work experience and pay higher salaries than smaller companies.

 Sound engineer positions usually require completion of a vocational program or an associate's degree.
 Employers of small stations accepting entry-level technicians look for high school records demonstrating excellence in math, physics, and electronics classes.
 An applicant holding a more advanced degree is more likely to be hired by a bigger network or television station.
 There are bachelor's degree programs available in recording arts, audio engineering, music production and media arts.

-The BLS expects sound engineering technician employment to change by 7% over the 2014-2024 decade.
-However, it does expect demand for these professionals in the television and motion picture industry.
+The BLS expects sound engineering technician employment to change by 6% over the 2019-2029 decade.
+It expects demand for these professionals in the television and motion picture industry.
 Some ways to improve job prospects include earning a degree, looking for work in smaller markets and gaining some hands-on experience.